Cymraeg // English

-Julie Burton Law works with clients who are detained under the Mental Health Act, including people detained in acute services, forensic services or rehabilitation services and those held under guardianship.
+Julie Burton Law works with clients who are detained under the Mental Health Act, including people detained in acute services, forensic services or rehabilitation services and those subject to a community treatment order (CTO) or held under guardianship.

 • Providing advice and representation at Mental Health Review Tribunals